A history of providing opportunities in Western and Northern Connecticut

 Humble beginnings, heartfelt support

-Today, in addition to the Bridgeport and Hartford campuses, Goodwill operates 21 stores, seven attended donation centers, and seven Career Centers.
-Our program offerings include employment-based outcome offerings that help the individual develop the skills needed to find and keep a job.
+Today, in addition to the Bridgeport and Hartford campuses, Goodwill operates 20 stores, five attended donation locations, and six Career Centers.
+Our centers focus on employment-based outcome offerings that empowers individuals to develop the skills needed to find and keep a job.

 Our story continues.